Ryoko Yamagishi

 Ryoko Yamagishi (山岸 凉子, Yamagishi Ryōko) is a Japanese manga artist.
-She is one of the Year 24 Group, a collection of female artists who innovated shōjo (girls') manga throughout the 1970s.
+She is a member of the Year 24 Group, as one of the female artists who innovated shōjo (girls') manga throughout the 1970s.
 Her major works include Hi Izuru Tokoro no Tenshi and Maihime Terpsichora.

 Life and career

 Ryoko Yamagishi was born on September 24, 1947, in Kamisunagawa, Hokkaido, Japan.
 As a child, she studied ballet, which plays a part in many of her works.
 When she read the manga of Machiko Satonaka in 1964, she decided to pursue becoming a manga artist.
 Although her parents did not agree with this, in 1966 she entered a competition in Shōjo Friend and was a semi-finalist.
 She applied to Kodansha and sent some short stories to COM.
 In 1968, after completing her art studies in Hokkaido, she moved to Tokyo and applied for Shueisha.
 The next year, she made her professional debut with Left and Right, a short story published in Ribon Comic, a spin-off of Ribon.

 In 1971, she released the one-shot manga Shiroi Heya no Futari, which tells the story of a romance between two students at an all-girls boarding school in France.
 It was published by Shueisha in Ribon Comic and is regarded as the first yuri (female-female romance) manga.